 Can explain multi-level design

-Design of bigger systems needs to be done/shown at multiple levels.
+The design of bigger systems needs to be done/shown at multiple levels.

 Can explain top-down and bottom-up design